About the PTA

 The Executive Board meets monthly all year long to plan and budget for programs and events that happen at Stocklmeir.
-Our leadership team works closely with Principal (Brandy Hucko), Assistant Principals (Michaela Jacobsen and Stephanie Dong) and our Teacher Liaison to ensure that all programs and events sponsored and funded by PTA are in the best interest of the students.
+Our leadership team works closely with Principal (Brandi Hucko), Assistant Principal (Alicia Mommer) and our Teacher Liaisons to ensure that all programs and events sponsored and funded by PTA are in the best interest of the students.

 In addition to the Executive Board, the PTA has dozens of Committee Chairs, Room Reps, and Volunteers who dedicate thousands of hours each year to help our school be its best.
 Together, we focus on enhancing the community at Stocklmeir Elementary for our students and teachers by helping maintain an inclusive and supportive school community.
-We do that through various programs, including music and art lessons, grants to support teachers in the classrooms, salaries for upper grade teacher aides and the librarian, technology support, educational assemblies, and community events.
+We do that through various programs, including music and art lessons, grants to support teachers in the classrooms, salaries for upper grade teacher aides, library books, technology support, educational assemblies, and community events.
 Without these volunteers Stocklmeir PTA would not exist, and our children would not have the resources our PTA provides on campus.

 At Stocklmeir Elementary School, we are proud to be a California Distinguished School, where our children receive an excellent education.
 We have excellent leadership, well-trained caring educators, involved parents and children that are eager to learn and grow.

 You can learn more about the work of the Stocklmeir PTA here.

 About the National PTA